11 January 2022

 General Characteristics of the Legal System

-As a largely self-governing British Overseas Territory, the BVI's legal system is rooted in English common law and equitable principles supplemented by legislation passed by the BVI's legislature and certain statutes and instruments passed by the UK Parliament historically or recently extended to the territory by Order in Council.
+As a largely self-governing British Overseas Territory, the legal system of the British Virgin Islands (BVI) is rooted in English common law and equitable principles, supplemented by legislation passed by the BVI’s legislature and certain statutes and instruments passed by the UK Parliament historically or recently extended to the territory by Order in Council.

-The Courts follow precedent.
+The courts follow precedent.
 Decisions of higher courts are binding on lower courts.
-Whilst not binding, English court judgments are routinely cited in argument and, absent a good reason to depart from English jurisprudence, will usually be followed.
+Whilst not binding, English court judgments are routinely cited in argument and, in the absence of a good reason to depart from English jurisprudence, will usually be followed.

-The principal constituents of the BVI's civil court system are:
+The principal constituents of the BVI’s civil court system are set out below.

-- The High Court, for civil litigation not within the remit of the Commercial Court.
-There are two High Court judges.
+The Civil Division of the High Court handles civil litigation not within the remit of the Commercial Court.
+There is one dedicated Civil Division judges.

-- The Commercial Court, established in 2009 to hear commercial cases.
+Commonly called the Commercial Court, this was established in 2009 to hear the large number of commercial cases that emanate from the BVI.
 Most are BVI-specific although some are referred from other jurisdictions within the ECSC.
 The criteria relevant to whether a case is suitable for the Commercial Court are principally subject matter and value.
-Whilst some commercial claims continue to be heard in the High Court, most international cases are heard in the Commercial Court.
+Almost all international commercial cases are heard in the Commercial Court.
 The Commercial Court has exclusive remit over corporate insolvency matters.
 There are currently two Commercial Court judges.

-- The Eastern Caribbean Court of Appeal (“EC Court of Appeal”) hears appeals from the High Court and Commercial Court.
-The EC Court of Appeal is based in St Lucia but is itinerant, travelling between the various countries and territories.
+The ECSC Court of Appeal hears appeals from the High Court and Commercial Court.
+The ECSC Court of Appeal is based in St Lucia but is itinerant, travelling between the various countries and territories.
 It typically sits in the BVI three times per year for a period of one week.
 If urgent, BVI appeals may be heard when the Court is sitting elsewhere.

 Court Filings and Proceedings